Schaumburg is a picturesque village in the state of Illinois.

-Other local products available at this market include fresh bakery goods, olives, lemonade, coffee, pastas, and several other items.
+Other local products available at this market include fresh bakery goods, olives, lemonade, coffee, pasta, and several other items.

-Spring Valley features vast forest areas, hiking trails, a nature centre, a wide array of flora and fauna, streams, the Volkening Heritage Farm, a playground, and horse-drawn wagon rides.
+Spring Valley features vast forest areas, hiking trails, a nature center, a wide array of flora and fauna, streams, the Volkening Heritage Farm, a playground, and horse-drawn wagon rides.

 This site is popular for camping, hiking, bird watching, relaxing, picnicking, snowshoeing, and photography.

-The Vera Meineke nature centre here has an exhibition depicting the region’s diverse wildlife, a play area, a vegetable garden, and a library.
+The Vera Meineke nature center here has an exhibition depicting the region’s diverse wildlife, a play area, a vegetable garden, and a library.

-The 19th century Volkening Heritage Farm lets you participate in farming activities and pet the animals at the farm such as, pigs, horses, cows, and chicken.
+The 19th-century Volkening Heritage Farm lets you participate in farming activities and pet the animals at the farm, such as pigs, horses, cows, and chickens.

 Browse Art at Trickster Art Gallery